jsquire/Portfolio/src/ReadMe.md

 * **Jasmine Console Runner**
   <br />_Many javascript unit testing libraries are able to produce color console output on Unix-based systems by using the standard escape character sequence.
 These sequences do not work in the Windows console, nor is there an alternative sequence to do so.
 This project is a wrapper around the Jasmine unit testing library which allows test output to emit a control character sequence to the stdout stream that can influence the color that it is written with in the console output._

+* **Scripts**
+  <br />_A collection of miscellaneous small scripts in various languages.
+The scripts herein are each self-contained, not part of a larger overall project or ecosystem._

+* **Visual Studio Config Transformations**
+  <br />_Visual Studio web projects have a built-in ability to utilize a base web configuration file and then apply per-build transforms to allow configuration to vary between different environments.
+This functionality was initially intended to be used only as part of web deployments run from within Visual Studio.
+Because many projects of different types can benefit from defining configuration this way, this project is an early attempt to isolate the built-in transform functionality of Visual Studio Web Deployments and generalize it such that it could be used as part of a build, both local and server-based._